bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 > The **accessibility tree** contains _Glossary("accessibility"_)-related information for most HTML elements.

 Browsers convert markup into an internal representation called the _[DOM tree](/en-US/docs/Web/API/Document_object_model/How_to_create_a_DOM_tree)_.
-The DOM tree contains objects representing all the markup’s elements, attributes, and text nodes.
+The DOM tree contains objects representing all the markup's elements, attributes, and text nodes.
 Browsers then create an accessibility tree based on the DOM tree, which is used by platform-specific Accessibility APIs to provide a representation that can be understood by assistive technologies, such as screen readers.

 There are four things in an accessibility tree object: